angular/angular/aio/content/tutorial/toh-pt0.md

 # Create a new project

 You begin by creating an initial application using the Angular CLI.
-Throughout this tutorial, you’ll modify and extend that starter application to create the Tour of Heroes application.
+Throughout this tutorial, you'll modify and extend that starter application to create the Tour of Heroes application.

 In this part of the tutorial, you'll do the following:

 1. Set up your environment.
-2. Create a new workspace and initial application project.
+1. Create a new workspace and initial application project.
-3. Serve the application.
+1. Serve the application.
-4. Make changes to the application.
+1. Make changes to the application.

 <div class="alert is-helpful">

 For the sample application that this page describes, see the <live-example></live-example>.

 </div>